Reviewed and Updated: September 10th, 2024

 6. Avoid Extreme Diets

 Social media is bursting at the seams with transformation photos from people trying the latest diets.
-Before jumping on the bandwagon, keeping mind that these diets can be detrimental to bone health as a consequence of the overly restrictive nature that provides their early results.
+Before jumping on the bandwagon, keep in mind that these diets can be detrimental to bone health as a consequence of the overly restrictive nature that provides their early results.

 Sufficient calories are needed for healthy bone development and maintenance.
 A diet of at least 1,200 calories every day, depending on your weight, should support healthy bones.